drvgautam/periconto/README.md

 # how to use PERICONTO_0.1 (instructions to run the program are based on LiNUX OS, the user can adapt them as per her/his OS)

+    #The program has been tested on Ubuntu 18.04 with the the Python3.8.5 and the latest Python version Python3.10.
+Under Python 3.10, an error relatd to Qt plateform plugin 'xcb' occured, which was resolved by installing libxcb-xinerama0 ($sudo apt-get install libxcb-xinerama0)

-    STEP-1: Go to the directory PERICONTO_0.1 and create a virtual invironment as following (there was some unresolvable errors with with the python version3.8 and PyQtWebEngine that comes packaged with the python =>3.5.
-It has been tested to work with python, so facing an error create the virtual environment with python3.6)
+    STEP-1: Go to the directory PERICONTO_0.1 and create a virtual invironment as following
         $ python3 -m venv .venv
         $ source .venv/bin/activate
     STEP-2: Install dependencies (there was an unresolvable error with the package PyQtWebEngine,tested in Python 3.6)